 Formerly a competitive runner and cyclist, my abstract paintings are where it all began as a necessary paradigm shift to express my need for a release.
 Additionally, my paintings depict rapid and uninhibited motion through spontaneity.
 This "In Motion" series of artwork I continue to create infinitely evolves and is a narrative of forthcoming curiosity, connections, and freely moving.

-More specifically, I now fast forward to the now and our future.
+More specifically, I now fast forward to the now and a positive future.
 I am currently creating and expanding beyond "In Motion" Animation, Digital Art, and Painting Abstractions.
-The mindset and fervor I have and have always had is to live an active life style.
-With this, I desire to move rather than not move.
+The mindset and fervor I have and have always had is to live an active lifestyle and progress as an artist.
+My visual exploration now includes both Abstract "In Motion" and Mixed Media Art, Music and Culture paintings that offer viewers movement and good vibes.

 Formerly a competitive runner and cyclist, my “In Motion” series originated from my desire to paint cyclists moving at a high speed.